areThereAnyUserNamesLeft/microservices-task/PROGRESS.md

 1. build MS

     Ideas
- - **Restful or gRPC?** Restful asa I am only just getting to grips with gRPC and would not want to spoil an oppertunity just to be showing off that I know something fancy.
+ - **Restful or gRPC?** Restful as I am only just getting to grips with gRPC and would not want to spoil an oppertunity just to be showing off that I think know something fancy better than I really do.

  Use suggested endpoints - I'll use these as they'll tick the boxes: